MPiat/Basic-chatbot/README.md

 # Basic-chatbot
 # Work in progress
-This is a basic chatbot with GUI.
+This is a basic chatbot with GUI using cosine similarity.

 Data for this chatbot are scraped in the program from http://notsocleverbot.jimrule.com/